Topologies of nodal sets of random band limited functions: Basic conventions

 \subsection{Quantitative local Weyl law}

 The modern treatments of Weyl's law with remainder involve construction of a parametrix for the wave equation on $\M\times\R$ as developed first in ~\cite{Lax} and ~\cite{Horm}.
 For the spectral window that we treat a parametrix for a small fixed time interval suffices.
-The recent paper ~\cite{CH}, which we will use as a reference, goes beyond that in that it allows $\eta(T)$ to be bounded in the case of $\alpha=1$.
-For that they have to assume some properties of the geodesic flow for $\M$; however, since we assume that $\eta(T)\rightarrow\infty$ (in fact, for some $0<\beta<1/2$), these results apply without any assumptions, yielding: uniformly for $x,y\in\M$
+The recent papers ~\cite{CH} and ~\cite{CH2}, which we will use as a reference, go beyond what we need in that they allow $\eta(T)$ to be bounded in the case $\alpha=1$.
+Their goal is a remainder term of $o(T^{n-1})$, and for that they assume some properties of the geodesic flow.
+Since we assume that $\eta(T)\rightarrow\infty$ (in fact, that $\eta(T)=T^{\beta}$ for some $0<\beta<\frac{1}{2}$) and we are content with a bound of $O(T^{n-1})$ for the remainder, the analysis from ~\cite{CH} and ~\cite{CH2} is simpler, and we don't need to impose any conditions on $\M=(\Sc^{n},g)$.

+Specifically, as pointed out in equation (5) of ~\cite{CH2}, the remainder $R(x,y,T)$ (our $T$ is their $\lambda$) in their equation (4) is $O(T^{n-1})$, and this is proved without any assumptions on the geodesic flow (see Theorem $4.4$ of ~\cite{Horm}).
+In their analysis of the main term in (4) leading to their Theorem $1$, there is a parameter $\epsilon$, which they allow to go to zero, and which makes use of the non self-focal condition.
+If we fix $\epsilon$ a large constant so that the parametrix constructed in their section $2$ is used only for $|t|< \frac{1}{\epsilon}$, then no condition on the geodesic flow are used and one obtains their Theorem $1$ with the weaker $O(1)$ replacing their $o(1)$.
+This leads to: uniformly for $x,y\in\M$

 where

 Hence if $0\le T'<T$,

 where